billlyzhaoyh/YouTube-marketing-tool/README.md

 # YouTube-marketing-tool
- Leverage the power of NLP and NLP to make writing YouTube description and tags eaiser
+ Leverage the power of NLP, NLG and Computer Vision to make writing YouTube description and tags eaiser

 ![Image of App](./app_pic.png)
 ### Structure of the repo